-Hebrews 11, often called the Hall of Faith, describes those in the Old Testament who lived heroically in hopeful expectancy of the (first) coming of the Messiah.
+Hebrews Chapter 11, often called the Hall of Faith, describes those in the Old Testament who lived heroically in hopeful expectancy of the (first) coming of the Messiah.
+Let me explain.

-After first raising the topic of the return of Jesus (10:35-39), the writer to the Hebrews recounts example after example of those who courageously lived by a faith anchored in hope of the coming Messiah (11:1-39).
-In this sense, Biblical hope is not “wishful thinking” but an earnest expectancy in an indubitable, forthcoming reality.
-The writer then calls us to run our race fuelled by the unequivocal hope of Jesus’ return (12:1, 2).
+After first raising the topic of Jesus’ return (10:35-39), the writer to the Hebrews recounted example after example of those who courageously lived by a faith anchored in hope of the coming Messiah (11:1-40).
+Inspired by their example, we are called to run our leg of the race anchored to the unequivocal hope of Jesus’ return (12:1, 2).

 On the other hand, eschatology matters because it informs how we approach and apply the Message of Jesus to the times in which we live.